environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Look at the paper, if you haven't already.
 Thinking about the PCA and the statistics you calculated in Stacks, as well as your understanding of population genomics, what do you think is driving observed patterns of divergence and diversity in these stickleback populations? (a paragraph, two max)
 >Answer:

-About how long did this homework take you?:
+About how long did this homework take you?
+(Active time only, don't count "passive" time waiting for things to run on Poseidon):
 >Answer:

 For your homework, please push to GitHub: